 The COUNTER-evidence about lower prices leading to higher success would be Wahoo’s products.
 The ROAM could be considered to be over-priced when compared to the Edge 530 on a feature-by-feature basis but it sells well enough, perhaps for some of the reasons outlined in the next couple of sections.

-Some aspects of how Garmin Edge devices work is good.
-Yet the Edge devices are complex in many areas and Garmin know this and are starting to introduce changes to usability with the 530/830 models and on some watches.
+Some aspects of how Garmin Edge devices work are good.
+Yet the Edge devices are complex in many areas and Garmin know this and are starting to introduce changes to usability with the 530/830/1030+ models and on some watches.

-This is probably one area that has serviced Wahoo well and they are one of the very few companies that seem to be beating Garmin at their own game in some segments of the market.
+This is probably one area that has served Wahoo & Hammerhead well and they are two of the very few companies that seem to be beating Garmin at their own game in some segments of the market.
 Whilst you and I might love our gadgets, there are a VERY large number of people who just want an easy-to-use device that does the job (whatever that means) and does the job intuitively and straightforwardly…ie it’s usable

 Reliability In Use / Build Quality